 Always up for a trade.
 I keep an updated cupboard.
 Check it out.
 Don’t be shy — message me if you want to try something!
 I send international :)

-Wuyi and Taiwanese oolong, GABA oolong, sheng and shou puerh, Yunnan and Wuyi blacks, Laoshan green.
+Wuyi and Taiwanese oolong, sheng puerh, Yunnan and Wuyi blacks, GABA oolong.
 I also appreciate Japanese, Vietnamese, Thai, Darjeeling and Nepali teas, bagged tea and herbal teas/tisanes.

-I take my teas without milks or sweeteners except sometimes chai and the rare London Fog or matcha latte.
-I generally steep a tea until it has no more to give.
+I take my teas without milks or sweeteners except sometimes chai and the rare London Fog, matcha latte and golden milk.

 I’ll try anything once because it helps me learn.
-Not opposed to well placed herbs, flowers, fruity bits and flavorings.
-Just nothing cloying especially banana, caramel, coconut, cinnamon or maple.
+Not opposed to well placed herbs, flowers, fruity bits and flavorings, just nothing cloying.
 And no added sugars, sweeteners, candy or chocolate.

 100-90: A tea I can lose myself into.
 Something about it makes me slow down and appreciate not only the tea but all of life or a moment in time.
 If it’s a bagged or herbal tea, it’s of standout quality in comparison to similar items.

 89-80: Fits my profile well enough to buy again.
 Some could be daily drinker teas.

 79-70: Not a preferred tea.
 I might buy more or try a different harvest.
 Would gladly have a cup if offered.

 69-60: Not necessarily a bad tea but one that I won’t buy again.
 Would have a cup if offered.

 59-1: Lacking several elements, strangely clunky, possess off flavors/aroma/texture or something about it makes me not want to finish.